spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/trusted-boot.md

 ![High level description diagram for Trusted Boot](/clusters_edge_trusted-boot_highlevel.webp)

 - Full Disk Encryption (FDE): Encryption of the entire persistent partition of the disk drive.
-The purpose of FDE is to protect data stored on the disk from unauthorized access in the event of theft or loss of the device.
+The purpose of FDE is to protect data stored on the disk from unauthorized access if the boot process was tempered with.
 - Secure boot: A security measure that ensures only properly signed and authenticated software is allowed to operate during the boot process of a device.
 - Measured boot.
 A security feature that works by measuring each component of the boot process and recording these